-Elizabeth Warren Clapped Back At John Delaney About Why She's Running For President, & Wow
+Elizabeth Warren Had The Most Epic Clapback About Why She's Running For President

 For the second time this summer, the Democratic presidential candidates went head to head on everything from health care to immigration.
 Tuesday, July 30 marked the beginning of a second round of Democratic debates, featuring frontrunners like Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren.
 There were several heated exchanges throughout the night, but one particularly memorable moment from the Democratic debate was Elizabeth Warren's clap back to John Delaney about running for president.
 It's, uh, pretty harsh.